VSpaceCode/.github/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 Add any other context about the problem here. e.g. Check the developer console for any unexpected errors.
 Paste the console output if you are unsure.
--->
+The developer console can be found via Help > Toggle Developer Tools -->

 ## Keybindings